Schnitzer Steel (SCHN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the recycler of ferrous and nonferrous scrap metal had lost 15.74% in the past month.
-In that same time, the Basic Materials sector lost 6%, while the S&P 500 lost 3.9%.
+Prior to today's trading, shares of the recycler of ferrous and nonferrous scrap metal had lost 8.17% over the past month.
+This has lagged the Basic Materials sector's loss of 2.1% and the S&P 500's gain of 0.25% in that time.

-Wall Street will be looking for positivity from Schnitzer Steel as it approaches its next earnings report date.
+Investors will be hoping for strength from Schnitzer Steel as it approaches its next earnings release, which is expected to be April 5, 2023.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.95 per share and revenue of $2.86 billion.
-These totals would mark changes of -84.35% and -18.04%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.95 per share and revenue of $2.86 billion, which would represent changes of -84.35% and -18.04%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for Schnitzer Steel.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 7.95% higher.
+The Zacks Consensus EPS estimate has moved 7.95% higher within the past month.
 Schnitzer Steel is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Schnitzer Steel currently has a Forward P/E ratio of 30.03.
-For comparison, its industry has an average Forward P/E of 8.78, which means Schnitzer Steel is trading at a premium to the group.
+Looking at its valuation, Schnitzer Steel is holding a Forward P/E ratio of 30.88.
+For comparison, its industry has an average Forward P/E of 8.46, which means Schnitzer Steel is trading at a premium to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.